 Writing About a Controversial Topic

-An example of a very old controversial topic is scary monsters.
-When Mary Shelley’s Frankenstein came out, it was explosive.
-People were afraid to go to sleep because scientists might have created a monster out of body parts.
-At the time the book came out, this concept was truly terrifying and it generated a huge amount of interest.
-Now, the concept of a scientist sewing a monster together out of random body parts is timid and evokes little interest.
-Unfortunately, this added exposure eventually makes controversial topics bland and authors must keep trying to push the envelope.
+An example of an old controversial topic is scary monsters.
+When Mary Shelley’s Frankenstein got published, the reaction was explosive.
+People were afraid to sleep because scientists might steal their body parts to make monsters.
+This concept was over-the-top terrifying, generating a huge amount of interest.
+Now, sewing a monster together out of random body parts is a timid concept and evokes little interest.
+Unfortunately, exposure to a controversial topic makes readers uninterested, and authors must keep thinking expansively.
 That is both the power of the press and its curse.
-Topics such as this are longer special.
-The result is that a book that focuses on an outdated controversial topic will no longer automatically sell due to shock value.

-My conservative personality has always put blinders on my life.
-However, there’s another aspect to my personality which wants to avoid criticism like, “That was a terrible book.
-A 34-year-old man and a 15-year-old girl.
-How shameful!”
-While some writers would live for stirring up this very kind of trouble, that’s not my personality.
-Is that bad tactic for an upcoming writer?
-Tragically, yes it is.
-A writer needs to be bold in order to make an impression.
-Really good writers have figured out how to write about a controversial topic in such a way that they get positive reviews.
-For example, the book 50 Shades of Grey had a plot full of controversy.
-The result was great sales and a movie deal.
+My conservative personality has always steered me clear of controversy.
+I'm not too fond of criticism and take every step to avoid it.
+However, some writers live for stirring up trouble.
+Is that an excellent tactic for an upcoming writer?
+A writer needs to be bold to make an impression.
+Prominent writers have figured out how to write about a controversial topic so that they get positive reviews.
+For example, the well-received book 50 Shades of Grey was controversial.
+They even got a movie deal.

 So where does my lack of controversial topics ultimately leave me?
-Well, I will probably always go out of my way to avoid controversy in my writings (and my life.)
-This conscientious choice of avoiding all types of controversy was present from a very early age.
-Does this mean that my books will never be bold, take risks or push the envelope?
-Tragically, yes it does.
-To me, this aspect of my writing is just fine.
-I can sleep at night knowing that my work isn’t upsetting people.
-In some ways, I wish this wasn’t the case.
-But that’s my choice and it’s a choice I can live with.
+I will always avoid controversy in my writings (and my life).
+This intentional choice of avoiding controversy was present from a very early age.
+Does this mean my books will never be bold, take risks, or push the envelope?
+Tragically, yes.
+I am okay with this choice because I can sleep knowing my work is not intentionally upsetting people.

 You’re the best -Bill